The best prepaid mobile plans in Australia (December 2024)

 If you like to stream video, download apps and, generally, be free to regularly use mobile data while you’re out and about, this big-data prepaid category is for you.
 We use 60GB as the minimum for selecting a monthly prepaid plan and like to keep average first-year costs under $55 per month for our category winners.

-TPG wins this category once again this month with its 100GB Large Plan, which operates on the Vodafone 5G network.
+TPG wins this category yet again this month with its 100GB Large Plan, which operates on the Vodafone 5G network (with speeds capped at 250Mbps).
 Normally priced at $45 per monthly recharge, new TPG customers pay $22.50 for the first six monthly recharges.
-This TPG prepaid plan also includes eSIM support and unlimited call minutes to 31 selected dialling destinations.
-For big-data prepaid alternatives, consider the identically priced iiNet 100GB Large Plan, alongside the 20Mbps-capped unlimited data of the Felix Unlimited Mobile Plan or the Yomojo Unlimited Voice & SMS + 75GB plan.
+This TPG prepaid plan also supports eSIM phones and offers unlimited call minutes to 31 selected dialling destinations.
+For big-data prepaid alternatives, consider the identically priced/featured iiNet 100GB Large Plan as a joint winner, the Felix Unlimited Mobile Plan (with 20Mbps-capped unlimited data) or the Kogan Large Monthly Plan.

 Additional details